scraggo/bookmarks-programming/in-progress/python-in-progress.md

 PDF / Courses
 - Coder's Apprentice
 - Automate the Boring Stuff
-- How to Think Like a Computer Scientist — How to Think Like a Computer Scientist: Learning with Python 3
+- How to Think Like a Computer Scientist: Learning with Python 3
 - Fluent Python
 - programming_in_python_3.summerfield
 - Code Like a Pythonista_ Idiomatic Python